-The Buheesi Secondary School Trust was set up in February 2008 by a group of ex teachers who specifically wanted to support this school.
+The Buheesi Secondary School Trust was set up in Uganda in February 2008 by a group of ex teachers who specifically wanted to support this school.

 They raised funds for a science laboratory and this was built in 2009.

 They then wanted to expand the number of schools they supported in Uganda at a time when TAS determined it would concentrate on schools in Kenya.
 So it was agreed that they would set up a new charity the Uganda Schools Trust using the TAS model.

 This is exactly how TAS trustees wished to see the idea roll out - by effectively 'franchising' it.